JACOB'S ISLAND RESIDENTS' ASSOCIATION - CONSTITUTION

 DUTIES OF OFFICERS:

-22. The TREASURER shall open and maintain a banking account in the name of the Association.
-All cheques shall be signed by the Treasurer.
+23. The TREASURER shall open and maintain a banking account in the name of the Association.
+All cheques shall be signed by the Treasurer and by a second Officer who is an authorised signatory.
 The Treasurer shall keep proper accounts of income and expenditure and report on them or deliver them up as required by the Committee or any General Meeting.
 Such accounts shall be audited annually by a person appointed by the membership at the Annual General Meeting.